saanvielaty/Headphone-Review-Sentiment-Analysis/README.md

 **Exploratory Data Analysis:** Used Python Pandas library to calculate the mean, median, mode, quantiles, variance, and standard deviation of rating and helpful count columns.

-**Data Visualization:** Created a bar graph, wordcloud, and facetgrid using Python libraries seaborn, matplotlib, and wordcloud to understand trends in the data.
+**Data Visualization:** Created a bar graph, wordcloud, and facetgrid using Python libraries seaborn, matplotlib,violin plot,and wordcloud to understand trends in the data.

 **Sentiment Analysis:** Grouped the reviews into postive, negative, and neutral sentiments using python libraries pandas and textblob.
 Also calculated the percetage distribution for the sentiments.